 Features Of A Watch For Chefs

-Same as in the watches of the aforementioned celebrity chefs, here are the features that are essential in a watch for chefs:
+Same as in the watches of the celebrity chefs, here are the features that are essential in a watch for chefs:

 - Heat resistance – Working with hot pots; pans; deep fryers; ovens; grills; and whatnot, a chef’s watch can be exposed to heat.
-Constant exposure to heat can cause adverse effects to a watch.
+Constant exposure to heat can cause adverse effects on a watch.
 The functionality of a watch’s parts and a watch’s accuracy can be terribly affected by high temperatures.